-This book takes a different tack, by revising popular ‘truths’ in our history books.
+A People's History of the United States takes a different tack, by revising popular "truths" in our history books.
 When reading a history book, you might wonder what isn’t being told.
 That happened to Zinn, too.
 Then he grew up and wrote a book himself, about everything that wasn’t shared in your typical U.S. history book.

 25. The Rise and Fall of the Third Reich: A History of Nazi Germany by William L. Shirer

 World War II influenced the modern age like no other period in history.
-The impact is still being felt today, and Shirer’s book examines how and why.
+The impact is still being felt today, and The Rise and Fall of the Third Reich examines how and why.

 Today, we worry about past conflicts sowing seeds for future ones.
 Where did that come from?
 World War II largely sprung from World War I. And what about the women’s movement?
 Or the insistence on a national identity for Jews everywhere?
 World War II pushed all these things into motion.

 You might love nonfiction books only, or love a good graphic novel.
 No matter what you like, definitely keep searching around.
 You’re sure to find a life-changing book, waiting for you on the shelves of your local library or bookstore.